anumitha21/Langchain-application/README.md

-# 🌍 LangTrans
+# 🌍 LinguaChain

 LangChain LCEL Translation Chain using Groq

 This project demonstrates the use of LangChain Expression Language (LCEL) to build a translation pipeline.
-It takes a text input and a target language, then uses Groq's language model to generate an accurate and context-aware translation.
+It takes a text input and a target language, then uses Groq's language model to generate an accurate and context-aware translation and also  provides a FastAPI-based translation server.

-This project provides a **FastAPI-based translation server** powered by **LangChain**, **LangServe**, and **Groq's Gemma model**.
-It also includes a **Jupyter Notebook (LCEL.ipynb)** that demonstrates the same functionality interactively.

----

 ## 📚 Contents